apify/apify-docs/content/academy/anti_scraping/proxies/using_proxies.md

 await crawler.run();
 ```

-In order to implement a proxy-pool, we will first need some proxies.
+In order to implement a proxy pool, we will first need some proxies.
 We'll quickly use the free [proxy scraper](https://apify.com/mstephen190/proxy-scraper) on the Apify platform to get our hands on some quality proxies.
 Next, we'll need to set up a [`proxyConfiguration`](https://sdk.apify.com/docs/api/proxy-configuration#docsNav) and configure it with our custom proxies, like so:

 ```JavaScript
 const proxyConfiguration = await Apify.createProxyConfiguration({